Experience the Benefits of Dermal Fillers

 Not everyone is born with high cheek bones, a strong defined chin, or a square jaw.
 Cheek, chin, and jaw line implants are increasingly being replaced with injectable fillers.
 With aging, it is normal to see a decrease in facial volume.
 Facial deflation contributes to skin sagging, jowls, and deep facial fold formation.
 Restoring lost facial volume can have an uplifting rejuvenating effect.
 When volume is restored to the entire face, this procedure is called a “Liquid Facelift.”

 * All patients are unique and individual results may vary.

 Neck Lines and Wrinkles

 Sun damage and repeated facial and neck animation contribute to etched neck lines and bands.
 Laser resurfacing and dermal fillers are used to smooth out and fill in the static “neck lace lines.”
-Concomitant treatment of the dynamic cause of the lines and bands by over expression of neck muscles with Botox has a synergistic effect with the dermal fillers.
+Concomitant treatment of the dynamic cause of the lines and bands by over expression of neck muscles or brow muscles with Botox has a synergistic effect with the dermal fillers.

 Volume loss in our hands leads to exposure of the underlying tendons contributing to hand aging.
 Restoring lost volume with dermal fillers often in combination with laser treatments to remove age spots and sun damage will create a balanced rejuvenation so that the hand age matches your youthful facial age.